Breakdown Of SDA Design Categories

-The following is a description of the four categories within the National Disability Insurance Scheme (NDIS) requirements.
+The following is a description of the four categories within the National Disability Insurance Scheme (NDIS) requirements:

+The first SDA design categories is Improved Liveability.
 The objective of this type of NDIS housing is to improve ‘liveability’ by providing a moderate level for people who have difficulty seeing or understanding their surroundings.

 ‘Improved liveability’ design dwellings have been constructed to provide a reasonable level of physical access and enhanced service for individuals with sensory, intellectual, or cognitive dysfunction.